Free will: Islam

 In Islam the theological issue is not usually how to reconcile free will with God's foreknowledge, but with God's jabr, or divine commanding power. al-Ash'ari developed an "acquisition" or "dual-agency" form of compatibilism, in which human free will and divine jabr were both asserted, and which became a cornerstone of the dominant Ash'ari position.
 In Shia Islam, Ash'aris understanding of a higher balance toward predestination is challenged by most theologians.
 Free will, according to Islamic doctrine is the main factor for man's accountability in his/her actions throughout life.
 Actions taken by people exercising free will are counted on the Day of Judgement because they are their own; however, the free will happens with the permission of God.

+In contrast, the Mu'tazila, known as the rationalist school of Islam, has a position that is opposite to the Ash'arite and other Islamic theology in its view of free will and divine justice.
+Because the Mu'tazila have a doctrine that emphasizes God's justice ('Adl).
+The Mu'tazila believe that humans themselves create their will and actions, so human actions and movements are not destiny that are solely driven by God and do not necessarily require God's permission.
+For the Mu'tazila, humans themselves create their actions and behavior consciously through free will which is formulated and carried out by the brain and nervous system.
+Thus, this condition guarantees God's justice when judging every human being in the Day of Judgement.

 Others

 The philosopher Søren Kierkegaard claimed that divine omnipotence cannot be separated from divine goodness.
 As a truly omnipotent and good being, God could create beings with true freedom over God.
-Furthermore, God would voluntarily do so because "the greatest good… which can be done for a being, greater than anything else that one can do for it, is to be truly free."
+Furthermore, God would voluntarily do so because "the greatest good... which can be done for a being, greater than anything else that one can do for it, is to be truly free."
 Alvin Plantinga's free-will defense is a contemporary expansion of this theme, adding how God, free will, and evil are consistent.

 Some philosophers follow William of Ockham in holding that necessity and possibility are defined with respect to a given point in time and a given matrix of empirical circumstances, and so something that is merely possible from the perspective of one observer may be necessary from the perspective of an omniscient.
-Some philosophers follow Philo of Alexandria, a philosopher known for his homocentrism, in holding that free will is a feature of a human's soul, and thus that non-human animals lack free will.
+Some philosophers follow Philo of Alexandria, a philosopher known for his anthropocentrism, in holding that free will is a feature of a human's soul, and thus that non-human animals lack free will.